joergschultzelutter/mpad/INSTALLATION.md

 # Installation

-- Clone repository
+- Clone the repository
 - Install Python packages - see [external dependencies](DEPENDENCIES.md)
+- Populate the API access keys and amend the program configuration (see next paragraphs).
+You can keep the default settings for ```aprsis_login_callsign``` and ```aprsis_login_passcode``` if you just want to listen to the traffic that __my local MPAD instance__ processes.
+However, if you intend to __send__ data to APRS-IS, you must change these settings as well as the values for the primary/secondary filter and the program's alias.

 ## Configuration